While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Introduction

 \subsection{Relation to Prior Work}

-While there is a rich literature on related financial instruments, there is limited research directly applicable to stablecoins.
+While there is a rich literature on related financial instruments, there is limited research directly applicable to stablecoins. \cite{cao18} are the first to point out the analogy of stablecoins to Collateralized Loan Obligations, and contribute to the securitization literature by proposing designs in the decentralized context.
+They use option pricing theory and PDE methods for valuation of their new design features.
+Our work is complimentary: we analyze the stability over time of these new securities.

-We develop a simple stable asset model in \cite{km19} and introduce the concept of deleveraging spirals.
+A simple stablecoin model is developed in \cite{km19} and introduces the concept of deleveraging spirals, which later materialized on Black Thursday.
 This paper supersedes that model and its results.
 Whereas the model in \cite{km19} doesn't directly account for the actual repurchase price in deleveraging--instead delegating to a risk constraint in the optimization--we set up a stochastic process model in this paper that includes forward-looking liquidation prices in the speculator's optimization.
-Our analytical results in this paper supersede \cite{km19} in the following ways: \begin{itemize} \item We formally characterize a deleveraging spiral as a submartingale, whereas \cite{km19} lacks a formal treatment. \item Stability results in \cite{km19} are based on a volatility estimator.
-We prove stability in terms of probabilities of large deviations and quadratic variation. \item An unstable region is conjectured in \cite{km19}, backed by simulation.
+Our analytical results supersede \cite{km19} in the following ways: \begin{itemize} \item We formally characterize a deleveraging spiral as a submartingale, whereas their paper lacks a formal treatment. \item We give stability results in terms of probabilities of large deviations and quadratic variation of the price process. \item An unstable region is conjectured in their paper, backed by simulation.
 We formally prove distinct price variances in stable and unstable regions. \end{itemize}

-Option pricing theory is applied in \cite{chao18} to value tranches in a proposed stablecoin using PDE methods.
-In doing so, they need the simplifying assumption that payouts (e.g., from liquidations) are exogenously stable, whereas they are actually made in ETH and can cause price feedback effects in the stable asset.
-In particular, stablecoin holders either hold market risk or are required to re-buy into a reduced stablecoin market following liquidations.
-This motivates our model to understand stablecoin feedback effects.